muadh-hudji/OccupationOfPalestine/README.md

 ### Manual Test
 The site has been manually tested to ensure that everything in the site are working as it should:
 - Navigating through the pages by navigation menu.
-- Scrolling up and down on the pages to ensure that items are positioned in correct places.
+- Scrolling up and down on the pages to ensure that the items are positioned in correct places.
 - Resize the screen by using development tools to ensure that the pages are responsive and suitable to different screen sizes.
 - Ensure that the social media links in the footer are working by clicking on the icons.